-A final program examination is required for all master's degree candidates.
-The final master's exam can result in:
+The final master's exam (defense of your thesis) can result in:

-- Pass with a recommendation to the Dean of the Graduate School that the candidate be certified to receive the earned degree. - A conditional pass with the requirement that additional conditions be met which may include further work on the thesis (M.S.) or the research project (M.Engr.), additional course work with a minimum GPA specified, and within a specified time period. - Failure, with permission to be re-examined after a specified period; or - Failure and recommendation to the Office of Graduate Studies that the candidate be dismissed from the program.
+- Pass with a recommendation to the Dean of the Graduate School that the candidate be certified to receive the earned degree. - A conditional pass with the requirement that additional conditions be met which may include further work on the thesis (M.S.) or the research project (M.Engr.), additional course work with a minimum GPA specified, and within a specified time-period. - Failure, with permission to be re-examined after a specified period; or - Failure and recommendation to the Office of Graduate Studies that the candidate be dismissed from the program.